 - 1. Complete the Class A Volunteer Application online - 2.
-Complete the background check online at Sterling Volunteers - 3.
-Complete the Protective Behavior Training and guiz online or request a printed copy from the State Office.
+Complete the background check online at Sterling Volunteers - a.
+Register as a new user or login with a previously created account to renew your background check - b.
+Fill out background check application thoroughly and click "Submit Order" at the bottom of the page once completed - SOIA will cover the cost of your background check, although donations are appreciated.
+If asked for a promo code to waive the fee, it is: c68ggaw - You DO NOT need to enter your SSN.
+Please select "No SSN" - 3.
+Complete the Protective Behavior Training at Special Olympics Learning Portal or request a printed copy from the State Office.
 Both you and SOIA will receive a confirmation email.
 If you requested a printed copy of the quiz, return it to the State Office by mail or email to classa@soiowa.org - a.
-Open the Special Olympics Learning Portal - b.
-Create Login - c.
-Learning Area Select Protective Behaviors - d.
-Region SO North America and choose "lowa" in the drop down - 4.
+Register as a new user or login with a previously created account - b.
+Learning Area Select "Protective Behaviors", Region Select "SO-North America", Program (Country/State) Select "lowa" - c.
+Select the "Protective Behaviors" training under the "My Learning" tab & select the "play" button on the right side of the screen, and choose "Begin Training" - d.
+Review all training slides and answer questions correctly when asked & select "Submit" once you have reached the end of the training - 4.
 Read the Coach Code of Conduct